sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 ### `toBe` vs `toEqual`

-This one, is not really an advanced feature, but can give you a hard time debugging when you don't know about it.
+This one is not really an advanced feature, but can give you a hard time debugging when you don't know about it.
 The `.toBe` and `toEqual` do not react the same way in front of equality.

 I prefer `toEqual` as it yields results corresponding to my expectation.
 Let's take this constant as an example and